For full functionality of this site it is necessary to enable JavaScript. Here are the instructions how to enable JavaScript in your web browser.

 Here are the best payday loan alternatives for students:

-1. Apply for funding from your uni
+1. Apply for funding from your university

 It's surprising how many students aren't aware that this funding exists.

-But before you do, it's worth noting that these funds aren't infinite and your uni will only give support to students in serious need of help.
+It's worth noting that these funds aren't infinite and your uni will only give support to students in serious need of help.

 As such, you'll need to provide proof (like bank statements) that you haven't been spending all your money on video games and other non-essentials.